elsy-com/Claires/content/posts/DOG.-Book-4.md

 - /images/DOG-BOOK-4-IMAGES/Rear-Cover.png
 draft: false
 ---
-Dog has found the theif of his precious book.. and he is MAD!
+In the fourth book of the series, Dog has found the theif of his precious book.. and he is MAD!